From Representational Complementarity to Dual Systems: Synergizing VLM and Vision-Only Backbones for End-to-End Driving: Preliminaries

-Figure~\ref{fig:main} overviews our dual-branch setup.
-The VLM branch uses a frozen VLM encoder to provide token-level visual conditioning to a diffusion Transformer planner (DiT), while the vision-only branch replaces the VLM encoder with a standard visual backbone.
-In both branches, backbone outputs are linearly projected to the same planner width and fed through an identical planner/action stack, enabling controlled backbone comparisons.
+Figure~\ref{fig:main} summarizes our two-branch framework under a unified VLM-hidden + diffusion-policy paradigm.
+One branch uses a frozen VLM encoder to provide hidden states/tokens as visual conditioning for a diffusion Transformer planner (DiT), while the other replaces the VLM encoder with a standard vision-only encoder.
+In both branches, encoder outputs are projected to the same planner width and passed through an identical planner/action stack, enabling controlled comparisons of VLM and vision-only encoders under the same downstream policy.

-To ensure fairness, all variants share the same NAVSIM split, planner/action architecture, and training schedule; differences are restricted to the backbone initialization and which backbone parameters are updated.
-Full architectural details (tensor shapes, pooling/tokenization, and training stages) are provided in Appendix~\ref{app:recogdrive_details}.
+To ensure fairness, all variants within each experimental setting share the same data split, planner/action architecture, and training schedule; differences are restricted to the visual encoder family/scale and its initialization.
+This design isolates the effect of the upstream representation while keeping the downstream policy fixed.
+Full architectural details (including tensor shapes, pooling/tokenization, and training stages) are provided in Appendix~\ref{app:recogdrive_details}.